-- (1) A person may apply to the harbour master for a pilotage exemption certificate in respect of a port if the person is entitled to reside permanently in Australia under an Act of the Commonwealth and the person complies with subregulations (2), (3) and (4). - (2) A person complies with this subregulation if the person holds - (a) a Master Class 1 or Class 2 certificate of competency issued under the Navigation Act; or - (b) a Master Class 3 or Class 4 certificate of competency issued under the Marine Act, or a certificate of competency or other qualification recognised by the port authority as equivalent to a certificate of competency mentioned in this subregulation.
+- (1) A person may apply to the harbour master for a pilotage exemption certificate in respect of a port if the person is entitled to reside permanently in Australia under an Act of the Commonwealth and the person complies with subregulations (2), (3) and (4). - (2) A person complies with this subregulation if the person holds - (a) a Master Class 1 or Class 2 certificate of competency issued under the Navigation Act; or - (b) or the Marine Act that authorises the person to command a Master Class 3 or Class 4vessel of each kind for which the pilotage exemption certificate of competency issued under the Marine Act, is sought; or - or (b) a certificate of competency or other qualification recognised by the port authority as equivalent to a certificate of competency mentioned described in this subregulation.paragraph (a). - (3) A person complies with this subregulation if, within 12 months before the date of the application, the person -

-- (3) A person complies with this subregulation if, within 12 months before the date of the application, the person - (a) has been the master of a vessel under the control of a pilot on at least the approved number of occasions when the vessel was moved into, and on at least the approved number of occasions when the vessel was moved out of, the port; or - (b) has been the first mate of a vessel under the control of a pilot or under the command of an exempt master on at least the approved number of occasions when the vessel was moved into, and on at least the approved number of occasions when the vessel was moved out of, the port, on each occasion remaining on duty on the bridge of the vessel while it was so moved. - (4) A person complies with this subregulation if the person has a written record, verified by the signature of the harbour master, for each occasion referred to in subregulation (3)(a) or (b), as the case requires, of - (a) the name of the vessel; and - (b) the length overall and gross registered tonnage of the vessel; and - (c) the time and date when the vessel was moved. - (5) In this regulation approved means approved by the port authority. - 50.
-Applications for pilotage exemption certificates
+- (a) has been the master of a vessel under the control of a pilot on at least the approved number of occasions when the vessel was moved into, and on at least the approved number of occasions when the vessel was moved out of, the port; or - (b) has been the first mate of a vessel under the control of a pilot or under the command of an exempt master on at least the approved number of occasions when the vessel was moved into, and on at least the approved number of occasions when the vessel was moved out of, the port, on each occasion remaining on duty on the bridge of the vessel while it was so moved. - (4) A person complies with this subregulation if the person has a written record, verified by the signature of the harbour master, for each occasion referred to in subregulation (3)(a) or (b), as the case requires, of - (a) the name of the vessel; and - (b) the length overall and gross registered tonnage of the vessel: and - (c) the time and date when the vessel was moved. - (5) In this regulation -

+approved means approved by the port authority.